 Note that participants are encouraged to come with work at any stage of completion.

 The violin making workshop is held very year in June.
-There are three one-week sessions running Monday through Friday; students may register for one, two, or all three sessions.
+There are two one-week sessions running Monday through Friday; students may register for one or both sessions.
 See this year’s dates.

 Workshop hours are 8:00 am to 5:00 pm with a lunch break at noon.
-The facilities are open in the evenings and on weekends for participants who wish to continue working on their own.
+The facilities are open in the evenings and on the weekend between sessions for participants who wish to continue working on their own.